ThelabDevelopment/DrillDown-CE/README.md

 With Community Is Connected in it for updates and idea with maintainers idea

-# Binaries for Android and PC are available at [dakror itch.io](https://dakror.itch.io/drill-down).
+# Original Binaries for Android and PC are available at [dakror itch.io](https://dakror.itch.io/drill-down).

 # Roadmap
 - [ ] Add Mod Loader